c4rO-0/chromeExtPIP/README.en.md

 ---

-The extension allows video to hover on the desktop as a small window, allowing work and entertainment at the same time.
+The extension allows video to hover on the desktop as a small window.

-This extension can be automatically loaded after the video changes, and can adjust the progress bar easily with the global shortcut key.
+This extension can be automatically loaded after the video changes, and can adjust the play progress easily with the global shortcut key.

 ![](./readme/view.png)